Table of Contents

 The most obvious ongoing cost associated with any pet is the food it consumes; this is something that most people do actually consider when getting a pet.
 With a tortoise, you may end up buying food every week, which could become costly as tortoises do eat a lot.
 However, if you live in a warm climate, your tortoise may be able to spend most of its time outdoors munching on the grass and plants in your yard.

 In addition to food, you will need to supply mineral supplements, and calcium in particular.
-Here is a selection on AmazonOpens in a new tab., if you’re interested (opens in a new tab).
+Here is a selection on Amazon, if you’re interested (opens in a new tab).
 Calcium carbonate is not expensive, and it does last for quite a long time.
 This can be bought online or in a local pet store.

 What many people fail to take into consideration are other costs associated with owning a reptile.
 Electricity is a constant expense that you may overlook.
 Remember, tortoises are cold blooded creatures, which means they require artificial heat to stay warm.
 If you live in a tropical part of the world, this will not be a big issue, but if the climate where you live is temperate, you will need to provide a heat lamp for your pet, which obviously run off electricity.